picqer/bol-retailer-php-client/READMEv4.md

 ## Exceptions
 Methods on the Client may throw Exceptions.
 All Exceptions have the parent class `Picqer\BolRetailerV4\Exception\Exception`:
-- `ConnectionException` is thrown when a problem occurred in the connection (e.g. API server is down or a network issue).
+- `ConnectException` is thrown when a problem occurred in the connection (e.g. API server is down or a network issue).
 You may retry later.
+- `ServerException` (extends `ConnectException`) is thrown when a problem occurred on the Server (e.g. 500 Internal Server Error).
+You may retry later.
 - `ResponseException` is thrown when the received response could not be handled (e.g. not of proper format or unexpected type).
 Retrying will not help, investigation is needed.
 - `UnauthorizedException` is thrown when the server responded with 400 Unauthorized (e.g. invalid credentials).
-- `RateLimitException` is thrown when the throttling limit has been reached for the API user
+- `RateLimitException` is thrown when the throttling limit has been reached for the API user.
 - `Exception` is thrown when an error occurred in the HTTP library that is not covered by the cases above.
 We aim to map as much as possible to either `ConnectionException` or `ResponseException`.

 ## Generated Models and Client